pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 `enable_private_nodes` is `true`.

 * `master_global_access_config` (Optional) - Controls cluster master global
 access settings.
-If unset, Terraform will no longer manage this field and will not modify the previously-set value.
+If unset, the provider will no longer manage this field and will not modify the previously-set value.
 Structure is [documented below](#nested_master_global_access_config).

 In addition, the `private_cluster_config` allows access to the following read-only fields: